dlareau/puzzlehunt_server/docs/hunt_running.rst

 minus buttons next to the number of available hints will give or take away available hints from the team.

 ..
-Note:: There is a very small chance that the team naturally gains a hint in same time period that you click to give them a hint.
+Note:: There is a very small chance that the team will naturally gain a hint in the same time period that you click to give them a hint.
 The counter will tick up by two in that case, you probably didn't double click.

 Management Page
 ---------------